The Young Shakespeareans

 - TYS launched its CAREER PATHWAYS PROGRAM hiring a production team of TYS High School Alumni to conceive and design a new production of "A Midsummer Night's Dream" for West Vernon Avenue 4th & 5th graders.
 Charged with selecting a context consistent with their heritage, they chose to set it in 1920's Post-Revolutionary Mexico, and created a soundtrack, scenics, and costumes that celebrated their families' native cultures;

-- In our first SUMMER PROGRA, we EXPANDED INTO WESTLAKE to launch SHAKESPEAREAN SPORTS for middle school students at the Los Angeles Academy for Arts & Enterprise who learned the disciplines of staged swordplay and hand-to-hand action.
+- In our first SUMMER PROGRAM, we EXPANDED INTO WESTLAKE to launch SHAKESPEAREAN SPORTS for middle school students at the Los Angeles Academy for Arts & Enterprise who learned the disciplines of staged swordplay and hand-to-hand action.

-2025/26 HAS BEGUN WITH A BANG!
+2025/26 BEGAN WITH A BANG!

 - Josh Groban of the Find Your Light Foundation selected TYS to be featured in a CNN interview with Elex Michaelson highlighting the importance of Arts Education;